GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/pw-reset.md

 1. Provide the SMTP Server configuration
 1. Enable password reset on OxTrust adminUI
 1. Test

+## Prerequisites

+The requirements are:
+1. A running Gluu Server instance
+1. A working SMTP Server

 ## Provide the SMTP Server Configuration